 Recently a group of women organized a healing workshop in a suburb of Chicago.
 They incorporated meditation and movement, and one of the exercises used a gong.
 But they used the gong in a way that wasn’t part of any Chinese ceremony or tradition.
 They simply took the gong and used it in a way that fit the theme of their event.

 The reaction of Asian-American women included amusement and offense.
-These women were going to do what with a gong?
+These women were doing what with a gong?
 Why?
 Whose idea was this?
 And what made this group of women think they could take a Chinese ceremonial object and use it as it was never intended?

 A friend of mine asked one of the women on the event planning committee about it.
 She got the response that, yes, they had changed the traditional use of the gong, but they were doing it with complete respect for Chinese culture.
 These words indicated such a gulf between the viewpoints of the two of them that my friend didn’t know how to respond.

-An analogy is the way some men respect women by thinking women are more precious, pure, good and close to God.
+An analogy is the way some men respect women by thinking women are more precious, pure, and are closer to God.
 It sounds good, but it’s actually dehumanizing and leads to men not treating women like regular human beings with regular human needs.

 When a Chinese-American woman tells you that your view of Chinese culture hurts her, don’t try to convince her that she shouldn’t feel hurt.
 Put your confusion or guilt or embarrassment aside and listen.
-The more hurt someone is by your actions, the more important it is to listen because it’s an opportunity to learn.
+Chances are they won’t hold your mistake against you if you learn from it and pass on your new awareness.

 Monica, that's right.
 I once expressed to someone (the CEO of an organization) how his employees were feeling and had him say, "But they shouldn't feel that way."
 That might be all right for an initial response, but as I tried to explain, he just kept repeating it.
 It felt like a form of denial.